 To adapt in time, animals must shift their phenology and change the timing of certain critical life events, like, for example, breeding.
 To adapt in space, animals must move to areas with more pleasant weather conditions.
 To adapt in self, animals must alter their behaviors following the changing environmental factors.

 Now that we have explained the different ways animals adapt, it is only logical to wonder why our pet cannot merely adapt to seasonal change.
 Well, the answer is complicated and includes several reasons:

 - Our pets depend on us.
 Wild animals may find it easier to adapt because they are independent and responsible for their actions and habits.
-Our pets and basically every aspect of their lives depend on us – from feeding through housing to lifestyle.
+Our pets depend on us for every aspect of their lifea – from feeding through housing to lifestyle.
 Therefore, we cannot expect our pets to adapt without our help.